Co-Founder & CEO

 As an expert in housing issues, Álvarez-Díaz has been actively involved on major council boards and advisory panels.
 He has served as a consultant to Puerto Rico’s Department of Housing as well as several Municipalities on issues of affordable housing development, community redevelopment, mix finance and planning.
 He serves as one of the key stakeholders for the resilient design guidelines in the development of multifamily and single-family housing for Enterprise Communities, Inc. He is a commissioner for the Executive Committee for the ReImagina Puerto Rico Report, an initiative together with 100 Resilient Cities and the Rockefeller Foundation and as one of the founders and collaborators of ResilientSee, a global alliance committed to designing and rebuilding a resilient, sustainable Puerto Rico.

-He is the founding Co-Chair of the Local Urban Land Institute (ULI) district council.
+He is the founding Co-Chair of the Local Urban Land Institute (ULI) district council and he is also a ULI Foundation Governor.
 In 2015, he served as the Board of Trustees President for the Puerto Rico Foundation for Architecture.
-He is a member of the Young Presidents Organization (YPO) and was a member of the Board of Trustees of the Habitat for Humanity. Álvarez‐Díaz has been actively involved on major council boards and advisory panels at various renowned institutions, both in the United States and Puerto Rico, including Guayacán Endowment Fund, Foundation for Puerto Rico, Museo de Arte de Ponce, Juntos por Puerto Rico, Saint John’s School, and the PR Center for Social Concerns.
+He is a member of the Young Presidents Organization (YPO) and was a member of the Board of Trustees of the Habitat for Humanity. Álvarez‐Díaz has been actively involved on other major council boards and advisory panels at various renowned institutions, both in the United States and Puerto Rico.